Downloads

 Carole C. Foos, CPA

-is a partner in OJM Group, a physician focused financial planning and asset management firm and a Certified Public Accountant (CPA) offering tax analysis and tax planning services to the firm's clients.
-Ms. Foos has over 25 years of experience in accounting, tax planning and financial consulting.
-She is a co-author of numerous books for physicians, including Wealth Management Made Simple and Wealth Planning for the Modern Physician: Residency to Retirement.
+is a partner in OJM Group, a healthcare professional-focused financial planning and asset management firm.
+She is a Certified Public Accountant and offers tax analysis and tax planning services to the firm's clients.
+Ms. Foos has over 25 years of experience in accounting, tax planning and financial consulting, and is a co-author of numerous books for healthcare professionals, including Wealth Management Made Simple and Wealth Planning for the Modern Physician: Residency to Retirement.
 Ms. Foos has authored numerous articles and presented many lectures, webcasts, and podcasts on tax planning and wealth management.

 Longtime AEI faculty member, nationally recognized educator, and Clinical Faculty with the UCF/HCA Family Medicine Residency in Gainesville, Florida Dr. Louis Kuritzky, MD, delivers a dynamic and forward-looking review of how diabetes care has shifted beyond glucose control.
 With characteristic clarity and clinical relevance, Dr. Kuritzky examines landmark CV outcomes trials, redefines the concept of “treatment success,” and provides practical advice for applying ADA guidelines in everyday practice.
 Topics include individualized goal setting, diagnostic nuances, and a stepwise approach to prescribing SGLT2 inhibitors, GLP-1 receptor agonists, and combination therapies with proven cardiovascular and renal benefits.